EunixTech/ai-agent-flow-examples/README.md

 2. Run: `npm start`
 3. Access metrics at `http://localhost:3000/metrics`

+`npm start` executes this observability example.
+Use `npx ts-node` for the other examples.

 ### Plugin System Example

 Located in [`src/plugin-system/`](src/plugin-system/), this example shows how to extend the AI Agent Flow framework with custom components: